 8. Keep Business Information Current With the Bureaus

 Each business credit bureau collects different information and has unique scoring models.
 Different suppliers and different lenders report different kinds of data.
-Because a lender or supplier could pull your business credit report from any or all of the main bureaus, it’s important that you are maintaining all three.
+Because a lender or supplier could pull your business credit report from any or all of the main bureaus, you must maintain all three.

 You are allowed to update basic information about your business like employee numbers and years of business.
 A complete profile is the best practice to keep the information current.